 Privacy plays a central role in the design of this estate.
 Drake secured special permission to build perimeter walls exceeding 14 feet, far above standard limits.

-Even within The Bridle Path, this mansion stands in a category of its own.
+Even within The Bridle Path, Drake’s house stands in a category of its own.

 | Property / Resident | Estimated Value | Size (Approx.) | Key Features |